Jdeandrade22/project1JordanDeAndrade/README.md

 implimented test cases in test_data_loading.py to test json loading and db table creation all scripts were linted with flake8

-## Sprint3:
--Implemented User features
-*save templates for future application use *implemented testing

--testing:
-test_database_operations()

-Ensures job listings table creation and data insertion work correctly.

-test_load_json_data()

-Verifies that job listings are correctly loaded from a JSON file.

-test_fetch_job_details()

-Tests that a job's full details can be retrieved using its ID.

-test_save_user_details()

-Checks if user details are correctly saved in the database.

-test_fetch_users()

-Ensures that saved user details can be fetched successfully.

-test_fetch_jobs()

-Verifies that job listings can be retrieved from the database.

--added a requirements.txt
--removed generating features of program for sprint -New GUI Interface

 ## **Author**